Edward Brooke: Early life and education

+Military service

-In the army, Brooke was commissioned as a second lieutenant, and saw combat in Italy as a member of the segregated 366th Infantry Regiment.
+Brooke enlisted in the United States Army in 1941 following the Japanese attack on Pearl Harbor.
+He was commissioned as a second lieutenant.
+He saw combat in Italy as a member of the segregated 366th Infantry Regiment.
 Brooke spent 195 days with his unit in Italy.
 There, his fluent Italian and his light skin enabled him to cross enemy lines to communicate with Italian partisans.
 By the end of the war, Brooke had attained the rank of captain, a Bronze Star Medal, and a Distinguished Service Award.

-His time in the army exposed him to the inequality and racism which existed in the army system.
-This, combined with the signing of Executive Order 9066, led to him rethink his support of Democratic President Franklin D. Roosevelt.
+Brooke's time in the army exposed him to the inequality and racism which existed in the army system.
+This, combined with the signing of Executive Order 9066, led him to rethink his support of Democratic President Franklin D. Roosevelt.
 His time in the army also changed his perception of race, with him meeting his future-wife Remigia Ferrari-Scacco in Italy.
 He reasoned that "race had not mattered during our courtship in Italy, and therefore it should not have mattered in the United States".
-Following his discharge, Brooke graduated from the Boston University School of Law in 1948.
-"I never studied much at Howard," he later reflected, "but at Boston University, I didn't do much else but study."

-Early political career
+Early career

+After graduating from Boston University, Brooke worked as a lawyer.
+He declined offers to join established law firms, instead opening his own law practice in the Roxbury neighborhood of Boston.